pfptcommunity/pfptcommunity/README.md

 To shift to data-driven security decision making start with the right data.

-## Risk Dashboards with BI
+## Risk Dashboards with BI tools

-We have create several Power BI and Excel examples on howto consume data directly from these tool. [read more](https://www.helpnetsecurity.com/2022/02/22/organizations-leverage-data/).
+We have create several Power BI and Excel examples on howto consume data directly from these business tools. [read more](https://www.helpnetsecurity.com/2022/02/22/organizations-leverage-data/).
 An example can be found in the [TAP Chapter](#TAP-API).

 ## Identity Governance / Consumer IAM